This article may contain affiliate links. If you make a purchase using one of these links, I may be paid a referral fee at no cost to you.

-- Add cream cheese - Replace one of the sticks of butter with softened cream cheese for a keto cream cheese frosting.
+- Add cream cheese to make a low carb cream cheese frosting - Replace one of the sticks of butter with softened cream cheese for a keto cream cheese frosting.

 - Add spices - You can add cinnamon, nutmeg, allspice, pumpkin pie spice, etc. for more flavor!
 These work great for muffins and similarly flavored cupcakes.

 - Use it as a dip - This frosting would be delicious with fruits, keto graham crackers, or similar items.
-This option would be a great time to add in the cream cheese for an even better dip flavor.
+This option would be a great time to add in the cream cheese for an even better dip flavor or a perfect topping.

 Common Questions About Keto Frosting

 In regards to flavor, that really comes down to personal preference.
 They both have their places in the baking world.
 Frosting is a much lighter and fluffier condiment used as a topping or a filling (think cake).
 Frosting is much thicker too and more overpowering as far as flavor goes.
 Icing is thin and used as a light, sweet coating on recipes such as glazed donuts.
 So, both aren’t usually used interchangeably and can’t really be compared in such a manner.
 You can use a piping bag to add this low carb frosting.
 It really depends on right consistency and personal preference for this traditional frosting.

 There are a lot of things you can use instead of frosting!
 Some of the most popular options are whipped cream, powdered sugar, icing, and even things like caramel sauce and hot fudge.
 You could also go the “naked” route like I do.
 It’s where you make the recipe to be great all on its own but is perfect for keto cupcakes, keto carrot cake or any of your favorite keto cake recipes.